-Wren recognises the importance of ensuring young people understand and appreciate the core British values of democracy, the rule of law, individual liberty, mutual respect and tolerance towards those of different faiths.
-Our policy on British values can be found here.
+Wren recognises the importance of ensuring young people understand and appreciate the core British Values of democracy, the rule of law, individual liberty, mutual respect and tolerance towards those of different faiths.
+Our policy on British Values can be found here.

-In all lessons, we will make the most of opportunities to discuss these principles through our philosophy towards Social, Moral, Spiritual and Cultural education (SMSC).
+In all lessons, we make the most of opportunities to discuss these principles through our philosophy towards Social, Moral, Spiritual and Cultural education (SMSC).
 Please click here for details of how teachers are encouraged to plan for SMSC in their lessons.

 The Wider Curriculum